Hyunjin89/Regression/classification_report.md

-The output you provided is from the `classification_report` function, which is a useful tool for assessing the performance of a classification model, such as a logistic regression model.
+ `classification_report` function is a useful tool for assessing the performance of a classification model, such as a logistic regression model.
 It provides several metrics that help you understand how well your model is performing.
 Here's how to interpret the results:

 1. Precision:
    - Precision for class 0 (the negative class) is 0.78.
 This means that out of all the instances the model predicted as class 0, 78% were actually class 0.